-All teachers in Fermata School of Music are highly qualified instrumental experts giving You or Your child an unique opportunity to become a musician
+All teachers in Fermata School of Music are highly qualified instrumental experts giving You or Your child an unique opportunity to become an independent musician.

 Fermata School of Music is fully committed to safeguarding the well- being of its young students.
 Teachers must at all times, show respect and understanding for the rights, safety and welfare of students and conduct themselves in a way that reflects the principles of the school.

 The aim of the Child Protection Policy is to promote best practice in protection and set out a procedural framework to ensure that all who have contact with the young students are equipped to make informed responses to specific issues and minimize the risk with regard the protection and welfare issues.

 In addition all teachers and assisting staff in Fermata School of Music must sign Self Declaration Child Protection Form and are fully Garda Vetted.

 Owner & Head Teacher For Violin, Piano, Voice & Music Theory

 Patrycja Mikiciuk is Fermata School of Music Director and actively participating music teacher.
 Patrycja is volinist with over 15 years of experience mainly playing as a full-time musician in philharmonic and chamber orchestras.
 Founder of the school, Patrycja Mikiciuk, originates from a Polish family with very deep music roots and has a very broad range of experiences and qualifications in music, teaching and management areas.

 Patrycja completed 1st and 2nd Level Music School in Poland.
 She's leaving certificate graduate from School Of Music in viola, piano, advanced music theory, harmony, ear training and music education in Jelenia Gora, Poland.
 Patricia is Masters Of Music graduate with speciality of pedagogics and choir conducting in Zielona Gora, Poland.
 Patrycja is music teacher with over 15 years of combine experience.